 Sapa takes around 8 hours by bus from Hanoi.
 But the sheer beauty of the landscape is worth it.

-Here spend the next couple days soaking in the lush landscape.
+Here, spend the next couple of days soaking in the lush landscape.

-Bear in mind it will is a decent bus journey from Sapa to Halong Bay, and you might have to travel through Hanoi.
+Remember it will be a decent bus journey from Sapa to Halong Bay, and you might have to travel through Hanoi.

 Make the journey, and hop on a relaxing two-day cruise of Halong Bay